The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 Building

-The academic degree program in Social Economics focuses on deepening and supplementing interdisciplinary problem-solving skills at the interface of politics, society and business.
-You learn how to look at social problems from different academic perspectives as well as play a key role in developing integral solutions.
+The academic degree program in Social Economics focuses on honing in-depth, interdisciplinary problem-solving skills at the crossroads of government, society and business.
+You will learn how to examine social problems from different academic perspectives, as well as play a key role in developing integral solutions.

 The Master's degree program in Sociology is comprised of a comprehensive and in-depth theoretical and empirical analysis of social problems from a sociological perspective.